Galați shipyard: Origins to 1893

-1893 through communism
+1893 to World War II

 In March 1893, a local resident named Gheorghe Fernic established the "G. Fernic et Co Mechanical constructions and iron and bronze foundry" together with I. Guiller and T. Poujollat.
-In 1897, Fernic obtained approval to create a branch of his company that would work on ship repairs, which was named the "G. Fernic et Co Shypyard" (Șantierul naval G. Fernic et Co).
+In 1897, Fernic obtained approval to create a branch of his company that would work on ship repairs, which was named the "G. Fernic et Co Shipyard" (Șantierul naval G. Fernic et Co).
 In 1898, two state-owned floating dry docks started to be rented to the shipyard for repair works.
 In 1907, the shipyard was extended.
 Also in 1907, four river monitors (NMS Ion C. Brătianu, Mihail Kogălniceanu, Alexandru Lahovari and Lascăr Catargiu) were commissioned for the Romanian Navy.
 Built in sections in the Austro-Hungarian port of Trieste, they were assembled in Galați.
 In 1911, under the Premiership of Petre P. Carp, the area suffered some structural collapse, allegedly as a result of bad workmanship and political corruption (investigated by Nicolae Fleva on behalf of the Opposition).
 Through further association with Stabilimento Tecnico Triestino, several buildings were constructed at that time.
 In 1916, the shipyard changed its name to the "Danube Shipyards".

 During the interwar period and into World War II, the yard had strategic significance, and two submarines (NMS Rechinul and NMS Marsuinul) and one minelaying destroyer escort (NMS Amiral Murgescu) were built there.
 Initially commanded by German captains, then replaced with Romanian crews, the submarines later fell to the Soviet Navy.
 From 1938 to 1944, Galați completed 65 civilian ships and 11 warships: in addition to the submarines and minelaying destroyer, these consisted of four motor torpedo boats (the Vedenia-class) and four minesweepers (the Democrația-class).
 The country's first native-built dry dock was constructed there between 1937 and 1942.
 Before the war, the largest ships built were a river steamer of 420 tons and barges up to 1,700 tons at Galati; the yard employed 500 to 800 men.
 The number of employees reached nearly 2,000 during the war.
 Romania's first native-built oil tanker, SRT-128, was launched there in 1942.
 Between 1893 and 1944, 116 ships were fully-built at the shipyard.
 Many others were assembled and repaired.

-The components of the Cernavodă Bridge were also built at Galați.
-In 1974, the Communist regime made a massive investment into the shipbuilding industry, so that the yard became fully stocked with supplies, including an animal farm.
-From that time until the 1989 fall of the regime, some 80% of the shipyard's products were exported.